chel-007/channel-ai/_posts/2020-09-21-key points before starting computer vision.md

 * Open up Tensorflow Google Colab <a href="https://colab.research.google.com/drive/1nm_ahlpLXgANRt-8HMrOsdNPh5GDWlVz">here</a> and bookmark an empty notebook
 * Creat an acct on kaggle or login in if you already have one <a href="https://www.kaggle.com/data-science-for-good-kiva-crowdfunding-signup">here</a>
 * Go to your acct dashboard on kaggle and download your unique kaggle id to your computer.
 This is a json file
-* Go to the projects section on kaggle, use the filter to narrow competitions down to "computer vision" & "beginner"
+* Go to the datasets section on kaggle, use the filter to narrow competitions down to "computer vision" & "beginner"
 * When you find a project you like, open it up.
 Read the information of the project.
-Go to the data section and copy the url of this project.
-You will use this to download the project to google colab.
+Go to the data section and scroll down to data explorer to visualize the files.
+In the top right of the page,  click the three dot icon you see and tap "Copy API command".
+You will use this to download the project directly on google colab.
 * Next copy these lines of code below.
 You would need to do two things - Change the url-of-the-project to the one you copied, - upload your own kaggle user id you previously downloaded when you are prompted for it.
 <h5>code to set up kaggle project on colab</h5>
 <pre><code class="css">